DahnM20/ai-flow-docs/blog/2024-10-02-generate-product-description.md

 ### The Benefits of a Structured AI Workflow

 Many entrepreneurs already use tools like ChatGPT for creating content.
+This aligns with the broader trend, as [McKinsey's 2024 AI Report](https://www.mckinsey.com/capabilities/quantumblack/our-insights/the-state-of-ai) indicates that **65% of organizations now utilize generative AI in at least one business function**—a significant increase from just a year ago.
+Notably, marketing and sales departments have seen their adoption rates more than double, emphasizing the crucial role AI plays in driving eCommerce success​(McKinsey & Company).

-However, the structured workflow provided by AI-Flow offers numerous advantages:
+The structured workflow provided by AI-Flow offers numerous advantages:

 - **Consistency:** Seamlessly integrate multiple AI models to produce cohesive and polished content.
 - **Efficiency:** Automate repetitive tasks, freeing up more time for creative and strategic activities.